 Business Process Outsourcing (BPO).
 The concept is relatively simple: instead of hiring employees to handle the necessary but non-core, transaction-based business functions in your company, pass these on to someone else.
+Where's the room for BPO mistakes?

-But, here’s the thing: BPO is not like dropping off your dirty clothes at the dry cleaner and having them magically transform into fresh-pressed garments the next day.
+Here's the thing: BPO is not like dropping off your dirty clothes at the dry cleaner and having them magically transform into fresh-pressed garments the next day.
 The client has to play an active role to make the engagement successful.
-However, that doesn’t always happen.
+However, that doesn't always happen.

-So, what are the most common missteps that cause potentially great BPO relationships to start a downward spiral?
+So, what are the most common BPO mistakes that cause potentially great BPO relationships to start a downward spiral?
 We asked our experts to weigh in on the biggest pitfalls – the seven deadly sins of BPO – as well as the best ways to get on the road to redemption.

 1. Basing Your Buying Decision on Price Alone